Consultants Responsible for the Program

 Germ cell tumors can develop at any age.
 In pediatric patients, they occur most often in young children and in teens.
 They account for about 3% of childhood cancers.

-Surgery is the main treatment for germ cell tumor.
-In some cases, germ cell tumor can be treated with surgery alone.
+Surgery is the main treatment for germ cell tumors.
+In some cases, germ cell tumors can be treated with surgery alone.
 Chemotherapy may be used with surgery.
 If surgery can completely remove the tumor, children have an excellent chance of cure.

 Symptoms of germ cell tumor